stackbuilders/tutorials/tutorials/haskell/wasm-and-cloudflare-workers/tutorial.md

      -F "script=@fact.js;type=application/javascript" \
      -F "wasm=@fact.wasm;type=application/wasm"
 ```
-Now, visit CFW, where you can use the editor to view, edit, and test the script.
-Also, you can enable it to be on a `workers.dev` subdomain (`$CFW_SUBDOMAIN`); in that case, you could then simply:
+Now, visit Workers UI, where you can use the editor to view, edit, and test the script.
+Also, you can enable it to on a `workers.dev` subdomain (`$CFW_SUBDOMAIN`); in that case, you could then simply:

 ```sh
 curl -X POST $CFW_SUBDOMAIN \